symfony-cmf/symfony-cmf-docs/reference/configuration/create.rst

 .. note::

     The CreateBundle provides no model classes of its own.
-It still needs to know the persistence layer to be used in order to know what service to use to interact with the storage layer during save operations.
+It still needs to know what persistence layer you are using, in order to decide what service to use to interact with the storage layer during save operations.

 Configuration
 -------------